Classic Chocolate Cake

 Cool in pans for 10 minutes, then turn out onto wire racks to cool completely before frosting.

-Place one cake layer on serving plate and spread with one third of frosting.
-Top with second layer and frost top and sides with remaining frosting.
+Place one cake layer on a serving plate.
+Spread a generous layer of ganache over the top.
+Top with the second layer and cover the top and sides with the remaining ganache frosting.

 Tips, Variations and Storage